xen-project/xen/docs/misc/xen-command-line.markdown

 ### ats
 > `= <boolean>`

-> Default: `true`
+> Default: `false`

-Permits Xen to set up and use PCI Address Translation Services, which is required for PCI Passthrough.
+Permits Xen to set up and use PCI Address Translation Services.
+This is a performance optimisation for PCI Passthrough.

+**WARNING: Xen cannot currently safely use ATS because of its synchronous wait loops for Queued Invalidation completions.**

 ### availmem
 > `= <size>`